helson-lin/ffandown-plugin/README.md

+Here's the English version of your README:

+---

 # FFandown Plugin

-<p>Firstly, you need to know that this is a demo specifically designed for developing plugins for ffandown.
-It does not support other systems</p>
+<p>First, please note that this is a demo specifically designed for developing the FFandown plugin.
+It does not support other systems.</p>

 <p><a href="/README_ZH.md">
         <img alt="lang" style="height: 30px;" src="https://img.shields.io/badge/Lang-中文-brightgreen" />